The Russian Military’s People Problem

 Scientists' ability to manipulate the genomes of living organisms is expanding at an impressive rate.
 An important recent development is the CRISPR/Cas9 technique, a system of editing genes in any living organism that is cheap, efficient, and easy to use.
 It offers the prospect of curing human genetic diseases, making mosquitoes resistant to carrying malaria, and developing hardier crops, among other applications.

 The potential benefits are enormous.
 For some applications, so too are the potential risks.
-In human genetics, some of the greatest concerns are ethical, arising inducing mammalian gene rearrangements using this technology, packaged in a virus, raise other concerns.
+In human genetics, some of the greatest concerns are ethical, arising from the possibility of editing human genes in a way that will be passed on to future generations.
+New methods for inducing mammalian gene rearrangements using this technology, packaged in a virus, raise other concerns.
 A respiratory transmissible agent engineered to produce lung cancer, designed as a means for evaluating new treatments, could be a weapon in the wrong hands.
 Another application that allows the deliberate spread of particular genetic material in plant and animal populations, CRISPR-based “gene drives,” could lead to the accidental spread of unwanted traits, or could be misused by malevolent actors to harm crops and livestock.